openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression/4-bit-weight-quantization.rst

 =========================

-4-bit weight quantization method results in significant reduction in model size and memory usage.
+The 4-bit weight quantization method results in significant reduction in model size and memory usage, making LLMs more accessible to less performant devices.
-Therefore, the method makes LLMs more accessible for devices with limited capabilities.
-It also usually offers lower inference latency, however, depending on specific models, it can potentially impact the accuracy.
+It also usually offers lower inference latency, however, depending on specific models, it may potentially impact the accuracy.

 Nevertheless, the INT4 method has several parameters that can provide different performance-accuracy trade-offs after optimization: